Committee on Governmental Issues (8020)

 - Report to the President of the University

-The 2014 Cats in the Capitol will be held on Wednesday, February 19, 2014 on the Kansas State Capitol, 1st floor Rotunda.
-Come visit our K-State displays and enjoy Call Hall ice cream.
+SAVE THE DATE!!
+The 2015 Cats in the Capitol will be held on Wednesday, February 18, 2015 in the Kansas State Capitol, 1st floor Rotunda.
+Come visit our K-State displays, enjoy Call Hall ice cream, and visit with faculty, staff and students from all across campus.

 Each year, dozens of leaders from across campus travel to the State House in Topeka to distribute cookies and ice cream to our legislators.
 Cats in the Capitol is an opportunity for our university's faculty, staff, and students to thank our state leaders for their hard work and dedication throughout the session.
 The event is held around February 16 every year in commemoration of K-State's birthday and in celebration of Kansas State University's success throughout the year.
 At this year's Cats in the Capitol, more than 40 purple-clad K-Staters distributed 650 cookies and 800 cups of ice cream to legislators and staff.